OUR COMMITMENT TO SAFE, INCLUSIVE AND INNOVATIVE OPERATIONS

 People are at the core of our business.
 By keeping our people safe, providing well-paid jobs and fostering inclusivity and diversity in our workforce, our operations contribute to the social and economic development of the communities in which we work.

-Protecting the health and safety of our employees, contractors, suppliers and communities is our first priority and a cornerstone of our operating philosophy.
-We are focused on driving an engaged, safety-first culture, as part of our commitment to a zero-harm workplace.
+Protecting the health and safety of our employees, contractors, suppliers and communities is a cornerstone of our operating philosophy.
+We are focused on driving an engaged positive culture, as part of our commitment to eliminating fatalities, serious injuries and occupational diseases.

 THE GOLDEN RULES COVER: